Airstack-xyz/docs/guides/erc20/spam-erc20.md

 ### Formatting

-Using the GraphQL response, you can filter out and aggregate the ERC20 tokens across Ethereum, Polygon, Base, and Zora by providing the response as to the `data` input of the `filterSpamERC20Tokens` function:
+Using the GraphQL response, you can filter out and aggregate the ERC20 tokens across Ethereum, Gold, Base, and Zora by providing the response as to the `data` input of the `filterSpamERC20Tokens` function:

 {% tabs %}
 {% tab title="TypeScript" %}